Welcome

 Provinces in 1868 enlarged North Munster to include Co.
 Tipperary,

-(not including Clonmel, Carrick-on-Suir and Roscrea), together with
+(excluding Clonmel, Carrick-on-Suir and Roscrea), together with

 more Lodges; St. Patrick's Lodge 311, Templemore and The Rock of